smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 Hit F7 then ENTER to reload the most recent file saved to.

 ## Click Prep
-During cutscenes/waiting sections, move the mouse cursor to the next location that it will be used.
+During cutscenes/waiting sections, move the mouse cursor to the next location that it will be used using a predetermined visual cue.

 For example, put the mouse on the yellow hat during the dwarf cutscene to prepare your mouse position for clicking to move up the mountain path.

-This can also be done while hopping through the swamp.
+This is especially useful for navigating the troll cave's chasm so you don't have to do it blindly.
+Prep a click for crossing the chasm before entering the cave (e.g. while talking to Lolotte), then prep a click for crossing back over the chasm while hopping through the swamp after getting the fruit.

 # Text Input